 The Zubaidiya Gas Fired Power Plant is 500MW gas fired power project.
 It is planned in Wasit, Iraq.
-According to GlobalData, who tracks and profiles over 170,000 power plants worldwide, the project is currently at the permitting stage.
+According to GlobalData, who tracks and profiles over 170,000 power plants worldwide, the project is currently at the dormant stage.
 It will be developed in a single phase.
-The project construction is likely to commence in 2025 and is expected to enter into commercial operation in 2026.
 Buy the profile here.

 Description